 At Donor Nexus, we offer embryo donation cycles.
 However, the flexibility of our program allows for open or semi-open embryo donations, which offer many similarities to embryo adoption.

-Although embryo donation and embryo adoption are similar in many ways and sometimes you will even find the two terms used interchangeably on fertility blogs and forums, there are important differences to consider when choosing between an embryo donation and embryo adoption program.
-We have a page outlining the process to donate embryos for adoption/donation as well.
+Although embryo donation and embryo adoption are similar in many ways and sometimes you will even find the two terms used interchangeably on fertility blogs and forums, there are important differences to consider when choosing between an embryo donation and an embryo adoption program.
+We have a page outlining the process of donating leftover embryos after IVF as well.

 First, Let us Define Adoption and Donation: